Liam358/Windows-Update-Reset/README.md

                                                      but will still
                                                      show the messages.

-             [7] Help                                Open's the readme file.
+             [7] Help                                Opens the readme file.

-             [8] Extra's                             Shows extra's that
+             [8] Extras                              Shows extras that
                                                      are not really
                                                      the purpose of
-                                                     this program.
+                                                     this batch script.

-             [9] Exit                                Quit's the program.
+             [9] Next page                           This will show the next part of the main menu.
        ______________________________________________________________________________________

                    There are option number's.
 If you select a number, it performs the requested operation.
 You can find the option to exit and the option to go to extra's in the bottom of the menu.

                        You can find the option number and name on the left of the menu, while you can find the description on the right.

                               You can only select an option number, typing anything else will
-                                      cause the program
+                                       cause the script
                                            to beep.

-                                      How to fix error's
+                                      How to fix errors:

                                     Incompatible OS Error